annadruzhinina/Project1_Trivia/README.md

 ### Project Description:

-Trivia is a type of game in which players (who can play individually) are asked questions about different topics and they have to get as many correct answers as possible.
+Trivia is a type of game in which players are asked questions about different topics and they have to get as many correct answers as possible.
 Trivia contests are usually organized as part of events, parties and as pub entertainment.
 Normally contestants are organized in teams and the team who gets the higher score wins.

 ### Benefits of playing trivia and quiz games: